moji-2024/rna-seq-reanalysis/workflow/explanation/Explain_step4_libraryInfo_and_Qualimap Report.md

 These are inside introns, the parts usually cut out during splicing.
 Possible explanations:

-- **Unspliced pre-mRNA** → immature transcripts still being processed in the nucleus.
+- **Unspliced pre-mRNA** → immature transcripts that remain in the nucleus and have not yet undergone full splicing.

-- **Retained introns** → some alternative splicing events keep introns in mature RNA.
+- **Retained introns** → alternative splicing events in which certain introns are preserved in the mature RNA.

-- **Nascent transcription** → reads caught while RNA polymerase was still working.
+- **Nascent transcription** → reads captured while RNA polymerase was still elongating the transcript.

-- **Noncoding RNAs** → some lncRNAs and regulatory RNAs overlap intronic regions.
+- **Noncoding RNAs** → lncRNAs and other regulatory RNAs that overlap intronic regions.

-- **Technical artifact** → incomplete removal of nuclear RNA during library prep.
+- **Technical artifact** → residual nuclear RNA or other carry-overs from library preparation.

-👉 Some intronic signal is normal (often 5–15%).
-Very high intronic reads (>30–40%) may mean poor poly(A) selection or contamination with nuclear RNA.
+👉 A modest intronic signal (typically 5–15%) is expected.
+However, a high proportion of intronic reads (>30–40%) often indicates inefficient poly(A) selection or contamination with nuclear RNA.
 <h3>3.
 Intergenic reads (≈4.5% in sample KO_SRR13633857)</h3>

 These fall **outside annotated genes**.